 - The market target is families and not “juvenile delinquents in blue jeans” anymore.

-3. From the technical point of view:
+3. From a technical point of view:

 - The kitchen organization is reworked from scratch to deliver food fast, and not inherited from drive-ins.